 The issue is captured as an editor’s note in the running CR, in clause 6.3.2.

+Configuration details of events for event-based logging configuration, e.g. whether we reuse configuration in reportConfig, can be included.

 Proposed resolution: It is suggested that companies provide contributions to the following meeting to resolve the issue.

+Open issue RRC-25: Dynamic activation/deactivation of data collection configurations for logging

+Issue description: RAN2#127 made the following agreement regarding NW-side data collection: